Adam Cairns: Early life and education

 Adam Cairns was born at the manse of Longforgan, on 30 January 1802.
 Of that parish his father, also called Adam Cairns, was minister for many years.
 Dr. Cairns’s father appears to have belonged to the parish of Temple.
 His mother’s father was minister of the parish of Kinnaird, in the Carse of Gowrie.
 He was descended from a long line of ministers.

-Having received the rudimentary part of his education in his native parish, he entered the University of St. Andrews before he was fourteen years of age—too young, as he himself has often confessed.
-Yet as a student he did more than hold his own among his class-fellows, many of them by far his senior in years.
-Throughout his whole course of study, both in the University and in the Theological Hall, he occupied a distinguished place.
-With more than average natural gifts he combined more than average application.
+Having received the rudimentary part of his education in his native parish, he entered the University of St. Andrews before he was fourteen.
 He was a hard working student.
 Of himself he has been heard to say, “I have no great natural ability; and any measure of success to which I have attained has been won through hard labour and close application to present duty.”

 He was licensed as a preacher by the Presbytery of Cupar on 5 October 1824.
 Soon after this, he passed through a severe ordeal, which lasted for several years.
 His health at this stage suffered greatly, and threatened for a time entirely to give way.
 Cast on his own resources, he was obliged to support himself by private teaching.
 In various ways his strength was overtaxed; he was in a state of physical exhaustion, nervous and irritable.